-The IP Federation represents the views of UK industry in intellectual property rights (IPR) policy and practice matters within the EU, the UK and internationally.
+The IP Federation represents the views of UK industry in intellectual property rights (IPR) policy and practice matters within the UK, Europe and internationally.
 It believes that a cost effective, high quality IPR framework is a critical component in industry’s present and future successes in the global economy.read more view members list

 Improving the IP framework to meet the needs